Mamoona786/ChunkNCheese-clone/README.md

 # ChunkNCheese-clone
 start the project by running the command "npm start" in vs code terminal.
 #  final screenshots
-to see the final screenshots of our project and supabase, please see the images provided
+to see the final screenshots of our project and supabase, please navigate to the screenshots folder